 We are counting on all of you to participate again or for the first time in the #WorldMilkDay celebrations.
-You can host an event (such as open houses at dairy farms, milk donations to schools and NGOs, photo contests, sports competitions, fairs, dance shows, parties, nutrition conferences, tastings, exhibitions, food carts, and milk bars) or just join the conversation on social media using #WorldMilkDay & #EnjoyDairy.
+You can host a campaign (such as a TikTok cahllenge, Twitter chat, photo contest, videos from a dairy farm, recipe contest, boomerang videos, Snapchat filters, Facebook/Instagram live, influencer campaigns, or song contests) or just join the conversation on social media using #WorldMilkDay & #EnjoyDairy.

-Any activity counts as an event, just make sure to register so that you are included in the celebrations.
+Any activity counts as an campaign, just make sure to register so that you are included in the celebrations.

-#EnjoyDairy: A worldwide rally is taking place on the 29-31 May leading up to #WorldMilkDay.
+#EnjoyDairy: A worldwide rally is taking place 29-31 May leading up to #WorldMilkDay.
 Learn how you can participate here.

 National Milk Week